Data lifecycle management

 Recently accessed or modified data is stored on SSDs, and most read operations will be of such data and served from SSDs.
 This is based on a single, large LRU clearing policy for the cache that ensures optimal read performance.

-The WekaIO system includes user-defined policies which serve as guidelines to control the data storage management.
-They are derived from a number of factors:
+The WEKA system includes user-defined policies that serve as guidelines to control data storage management.
+They are derived from several factors:

-For tiered filesystems, the following parameters must be defined:
+For tiered filesystems, the following parameters should be defined per filesystem:

 - 1.The size of the filesystem.